-core: Origins (1980s–1990s)

 The word core initially referred to a central element of a thing.
 The term hard-core initially referred to a devoted follower of a movement before being applied to the genre of hardcore punk music in the 1980s, with the earliest recorded use of the term "hardcore punk rock" being made in January 1980 by the Canadian punk band D.O.A. in an issue of San Francisco punk fanzine "Creep", the band would later release their album Hardcore '81 considered one of the first times that a punk record was labeled hardcore.

 By the mid-1980s, the suffix -core was applied to various subgenres influenced by hardcore punk, such as nardcore, thrashcore and grindcore.
 Later being used for alternative and punk rock music styles and scenes such as queercore, sasscore and slowcore.
-By the late 1990s to early 2000s, the term was used in hip-hop subgenres like horrorcore and nerdcore, as well as darkcore, doomcore, metalcore, deathcore and ramones-core.
+By the late 1990s to early 2000s, the term was used in hip-hop subgenres like horrorcore and nerdcore, as well as other musical styles such as darkcore, doomcore, metalcore, deathcore and ramones-core.

 Some of these genres inspired the ironic usage of the suffix which gained popularity in the early 2010s to refer to online aesthetics, internet microgenres, fashion trends and visual styles.